PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 # SVG

-This lesson covers how to create various SVG elements, the foundation of D3.js
+This lesson covers how to create various SVG elements, the foundation of D3.js.
+In it, we will discuss:

+1. Base tags
+1. Basic Elements
+1. Positioning
+1. Styling
+1. Important SVG elements

 ## Base tag